boxcutter/windows/README.md

      is a minimalistic compile of "curl.exe" that is 32-bits and has been configured with minimal features in order to fall back on if all else fails.
-     This binary is located at `3rdparty/curl.exe` and is built from the fork of curl that is found at https://github.com/arizvisa/curl-windows-nodeps/.
+     This binary is located at `3rdparty/curl.exe` and is built from the fork of curl that can be found on github at [arizvisa/curl-windows-nodeps](https://github.com/arizvisa/curl-windows-nodeps).

 #### floppy/_download.cmd